Paula Weston

 Author

 Paula has worked as a print journalist and government communication specialist, and is now one half of a writer-designer consultancy.
-She has been writing fiction for many years, finding her niche penning gritty young adult paranormal stories with an Australian flavour in the Rephaim series.
+She has been writing fiction for many years, finding her niche penning gritty young adult speculative thrillers with an Australian flavour in The Rephaim series and The Undercurrent.

 Where were you born?